HenriqueRadical/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 After the workout is completed, Ana **ends the session**.

-## Scenario 2-1: Rafael wants to do one of his favorite workouts (EXAMPLE, POSSIBLY FINAL)
+## Scenario 2-1: Rafael wants to do one of his favorite workouts

 When the workday finishes Rafael wishes to do a chest workout, having already **marked as one favorite workout** in his app.
 The Rafael proceeds with opening the app, and **selecting the "workouts" panel**, where there are displayed all the workouts available in the app.
 In this panel, he goes to the area of **favorites workouts** and selects the chest workout.
 Therefore appears **information about the workout** and **selects the option to start the workout**.